A Reputation Backed by Real Results

 - Cohabitants or former cohabitants

-- The other parent of the alleged offender’s child
+- The other parent of the accused person’s child

 Common domestic violence offenses include:

-- Corporal injury, which is a felony offense punishable by one year in jail to four years in state prison.
+- Corporal injury: Felony offense, punishable by one year in jail to four years in state prison.

-- Domestic battery, which can be charged even if a visible injury did not occur.
-This is a misdemeanor carrying penalties of up to a year in jail and/or a fine of up to $2,000.
+- Domestic battery: Can be charged without visible injury.
+Misdemeanor penalties include up to a year in jail and/or a fine up to $2,000.

-- Criminal threats is a wobbler that can be punished by up to a year in jail as a misdemeanor or up to four years as a felony.
+- Criminal threats: A wobbler; penalties range from up to a year in jail as a misdemeanor to up to four years in prison as a felony.

-- Damaging a phone line.
-This includes preventing the alleged victim from making phone calls.
-It can be charged as a misdemeanor or a felony.
-Felonies are punishable by up to three years in prison and/or a fine of up to $10,000.
+- Damaging a phone line: Preventing the alleged victim from making calls.
+Charged as a misdemeanor or felony.
+Felonies can bring up to three years in prison and/or a fine up to $10,000.

-- Aggravated trespassing.
-This includes threatening the alleged victim followed by entering their home or workplace within 30 days to carry out the threat.
-It is also charged as a misdemeanor or felony; felony convictions are punishable by up to three years in jail.
+- Aggravated trespassing: Following a threat, entering a home or workplace within 30 days to carry it out.
+Charged as a misdemeanor or felony; felony convictions can mean up to three years in jail.

-- Posting or emailing harmful information about the alleged victim on the internet.
-This is a form of cyber harassment that is generally charged as a misdemeanor.
+- Posting or emailing harmful information about the alleged victim online: Cyber harassment, generally charged as a misdemeanor.

 Additional Penalties in Domestic Violence Charges